noahehall/theBookOfNoah/0current/aws/exams/services/compute/lambda.md

     - limit re-initialized of varibles
     - add code to check for and reuse existing connections
     - use tmp space as transient cache
-    - check that bg processes have completed
+    - check that bg processes/callbacks have completed before the code exits
+      - else they resume on the next invocation if its a warm start
+    - basically everything you want to reuse should be outside the fn handler
 - fn design
   - separate core business logic from the handler event
     - you should be able to run unit tests WITHOUT knowing how the fn is configured